Federal Gazette (Switzerland)

-It is issued in the three official languages of Switzerland: German, French and Italian.
+It is issued weekly in the three official languages of Switzerland: German, French and Italian.
 All three language editions are equally valid.
-It is published by the Federal Chancellery of Switzerland in the form of weekly supplements to loose leaf binders.
+It is published by the Federal Chancellery of Switzerland.
+Its publication is regulated by the Publications Act (PublA).

-Since 1999, they are also made available on the internet in PDF format.
-Since 1 January 2016, the electronic version (and not any more the printed one) of the Official Compilation and of the Federal Gazette is deemed authentic.
+Since 1999, the Gazette is made available on the internet in PDF format.
+Since 1 January 2016, the electronic version of the Federal Gazette is deemed authentic.